instructor-ai/instructor/docs/blog/posts/validation-part1.md

 assert model.name == "JASON"
 ```

-You see here that while there was no code that explicity uppercased the name, the model was able to correct the output.
+As seen in this example, even though there is no code explicitly uppercasing the name, the model is able to correct the output.

 ## Conclusion